-2.4.
+- 2.4.
 Qualifications of the Program Director

 The program director must possess subspecialty expertise and qualifications acceptable to the Review Committee.
-(Core)

-2.4.a.
-The program director must possess current certification in the subspecialty for which they are the program director by the American Board of Psychiatry and Neurology (ABPN) or subspecialty qualifications that are acceptable to the Review Committee.
+(Core) - 2.4.a.
+The program director must possess current certification in the subspecialty for which they are the program director by the American Board of Psychiatry and Neurology (ABPN) or the American Board of Pediatrics (ABP), or subspecialty qualifications that are acceptable to the Review Committee.
 (Core)